Aer Lingus pilots’ industrial action: Up to 40,000 passengers to be contacted

 “We have also tried to discuss with them building upon that over and above 12.25% by discussing improvements in productivity and flexibility, but unfortunately Ialpa have been unwilling (to engage) with those discussions.”

-Around a quarter of all Ialpa’s members are on the top pay package of around 287,000 euros, which includes the value of pensions and other benefits.
+Around a quarter of all Ialpa members are on the top pay package of around 287,000 euro (£243,000), which includes the value of pensions and other benefits.

 To reach this pay package takes 26 years and several exams, representatives have said.